Focus/19 Design Event – New Products

 Circus features daring acts of design and dazzling feats of performance in a showcase which fuels the imagination and ignites the senses.

-Highlights include, ‘Horses’ (pictured) which is an exploration of depth and dimension as each horse appears to actively emerge from the fabric.
+Highlights include ‘Horses’ which is an exploration of depth and dimension as each horse appears to actively emerge from the fabric.
 The concept pushes boundaries of printed pattern and showcases the creative passion of the artist who drew them.

-Custodians of a thoroughly British legacy, Style Library launches Melsetter from Morris & Co which celebrates May Morris, the daughter of William and one of English embroidery’s most important female figures.
-As an embroiderer, designer, teacher and campaigner, her career spanned more than 50 years.
+Custodians of a thoroughly British legacy, Morris & Co launches Melsetter which celebrates May Morris, the daughter of William and one of English embroidery’s most important female figures.

-The collection features seven embroideries, seven prints and 10 wallpapers, each paying homage to the stitching abilities of May, her colleagues, students and friends.
-The ‘Melsetter’ design (pictured) is inspired by embroidered bed hangings, originally created by May Morris for her father’s bed c.1893.
-Produced as a 3m panel (or 4m on special order), it is a hand painted fresco style design with a garden room feel and showcases birds and flowerheads trailing a central fruit tree.
+The collection features seven embroideries, seven prints and 10 wallpapers, each paying homage to the stitching abilities of May.
+Inspired by embroidered bed hangings, originally created by May Morris for her father’s bed c.1893, the design pictured is reminiscent of a hand painted fresco, showcasing birds and flowerheads trailing a central fruit tree.

 Morris & Co will have a curated pop-up showroom during Focus/19.

 With a proud heritage, Lincrusta has been producing wallcoverings since 1877 and is renowned for its highly decorative detailing and embossing.
 Durable, luxurious and tactile, everything is made exclusively in the UK.

 Look out for the latest patterns, alongside those from the archives, including ‘Tropical Leaf’ (pictured) which is a beautiful bohemian nod to traditional organics.
 Heavily textured, it works equally well with bright, block colours or softer, more natural hues.